 Credit bureaus are not the only entities subject to the FCRA requirements – employers who use one’s credit report for employment purposes are also bound by the FCRA.
 Employers who commit FCRA violations in Philadelphia often do it on a large scale involving numerous employees, subjecting themselves to class action lawsuits.

 Recently, a class action lawsuit was filed against Chipotle Mexican Grill for FCRA violations (Mejia v.
 Chipotle Mexican Grill Inc., et al., Case No. 5:15-cv-01911).
 According to Top Class Action, the lawsuit alleges, “Chipotle has violated the Fair Credit Reporting Act in their application documents by asking applicants to sign their consent for background checks embedded and essentially “hidden” within a general consent agreement.”

 The FCRA can be very problematic for employers because it focuses on technical nuances, requiring a detailed review of the Act for compliance.

 Damages You Can Recover For An FCRA Violation

-When a credit agency has committed an FCRA violation, there are different types of damages you may collect.
+When a credit agency has committed an FCRA violation in Philadelphia, there are different types of damages you may collect.
 For willful violations, you’re entitled to any actual damages that you are able to prove.
 There are also recoverable statutory damages from $100 to $1,000.
 Where someone has lied to obtain your credit report, you are entitled to a $1,000 flat fee and any damages you can prove up in addition.
 Where an agency has negligently committed an FCRA violation, you may be entitled to actual, provable damages and your attorneys’ fees.